7 Meanings

 A letter once composed

-Seven years long and as tall as a tree
+And as tall as a tree

-Written on the wall efficient, efficiency
+Written on the wall efficient

-Resurrect, as a feeling, on my window
+Resurrect, as a feeling, on my window,

 Of a past reunion